sansajn/test/cmake/clang_tidy/readme.md

-This directory contains Clang Tidy analyze integration.
+This directory contains *ClangTidy* analyze integration sample.

 Requires *clang-tidy* package to be installed with